Updated September 9, 2022

 Reminders from their site:

 - Know your dog’s temperament.
-They must be good with people, in crowds, and good with other dogs and our farm animals.
+They must be good with people, crowds, and other dogs and our farm animals.
 (Typically, dogs are not allowed on hayrides)

 - Keep dogs on a short lease, by your side at all times (no extended leases).
 Please remember not all people like dogs.